DarkHacker213/hack-bundle-tampermonkey/RIPPER/README.md

 SUGGESTION 2.
 Use SYNAPSE X if you want the best of the best . it costs $20 supports every thing has unique scripts download https://x.synapse.to/

+SUGGESTION 3.
+If you want something unique use OXYGEN X. it is slightly worse then SK8R